FLiRS De oplossing voor batterij modules

 require AC power.
 Some smart thermostats utilizing Wi-Fi or other protocols try to get around this problem

-by implementing a relatively crude timer-based wakeup system in which the thermostat only wakes up every 10-minutes, or at even longer intervals.
-Such latency might be acceptable for a thermostat, although frustrating for the consumer who wants conformation of the command action.
-Waiting 10 minutes to lock or unlock a door is completely unacceptable.
+for the consumer who wants conformation of the command action.
+Waiting 10 minutes to lock or unlock a

 For example, a homeowner might use a tablet app to adjust the temperature via the system controller.
 The app says the temperature has been set to the new number, but when the user looks at the thermostat, the temperature is still set to the old number.
 Frustrated, the consumer may next touch controls on the thermostat to set the desired temperature manually.
 This will have the effect of waking up the thermostat, so it accepts and display’s the new setting.
 Consumers may get the impression that their home automation systems are not working properly.
 And even if they see that eventually their adjustments take hold, they may still be puzzled by the delays.